cha2812/Data-Task-with-Excel/README.md

 - Kezie Group has four(4) employees who work as freelancers and earn above $10,000.
 - There are no duplicates of employees that work at the company.
 - There are three(3) employees with a name that begins with "e".
-- The lowest salary is $5,000 and is earned by employees who work in the communication department.
+- The lowest salary is $5,000 and is earned by employees who work in the communication department on a part-time basis.
 - The highest salary is $25,000 and is earned by employees who work in Sales and IT on both Part-time and Contract terms.